-All medication, except those approved for keeping by students for self-medication and epinephrine intended for emergency administration to students who do not have a prior written authorization or order, must be delivered by the parent or other responsible adult and shall be received by the nurse assigned to the school or, in the absence of such nurse, by other qualified personnel for schools trained in the administration of medication and assigned to the school.
+All medication, except those approved for keeping by students for self-medication, must be delivered by the parent or other responsible adult and shall be received by the nurse assigned to the school or, in the absence of such nurse, by other qualified personnel for schools trained in the administration of medication and assigned to the school.
 The school nurse must:

-A. Examine on site any new medication, medication order and parent/guardian authorization and except for epinephrine intended for emergency administration to students who do not have written prior authorization or order, to insure that it shall be properly labeled with dates, name of student, medication name, dosage and physician's name, and that the medication order and permission form are complete and appropriate.

-B. Develop an administration of medication plan for the student before any medication is given by qualified personnel for schools.

-C. Review all medication refills with the medication order and parent/guardian written authorization prior to the administration of medication except for epinephrine intended for emergency administration to students who do not have written prior authorization or order.

-D. Except as indicated by a student's emergency care plan, emergency medications shall be stored in an unlocked, clearly labeled and readily accessible cabinet or container during school hours under the supervision of the nurse or the principal or principal's designee trained in the administration of medication.

-E. Emergency medications shall be locked beyond the regular school day or program hours except as otherwise determined by a student emergency care plan.
+- A. Examine on site any new medication, medication order and parent/guardian authorization to insure that it shall be properly labeled with dates, name of student, medication name, dosage and physician's name, and that the medication order and permission form are complete and appropriate. - B. Develop an administration of medication plan for the student before any medication is given by qualified personnel for schools. - C. Review all medication refills with the medication order and parent/guardian written authorization prior to the administration of medication. - D. Except as indicated by a student's emergency care plan, emergency medications shall be stored in an unlocked, clearly labeled and readily accessible cabinet or container during school hours under the supervision of the nurse or the principal or principal's designee trained in the administration of medication. - E. Emergency medications shall be locked beyond the regular school day or program hours except as otherwise determined by a student emergency care plan.

+Handling and Storage of Medications (continued)
-F. Record on the Student's Individual Medication Record the date the medication is delivered and the amount of medication received.

-G. Store medication requiring refrigeration in a refrigerator at no less than 36 degrees Fahrenheit and no more than 46 degrees Fahrenheit.
-The refrigerator shall be located in a Health Office maintained for health service purposes with limited access.
+- F. Record on the Student's Individual Medication Record the date the medication is delivered and the amount of medication received. - G. Store medication requiring refrigeration in a refrigerator at no less than 36 degrees Fahrenheit and no more than 46 degrees Fahrenheit.
+The refrigerator shall be located in a health office maintained for health service purposes with limited access.
 Non-controlled medications may be stored directly on the shelf of the refrigerator with no further protection needed.
-Controlled medications shall be stored in a locked box affixed to the refrigerator shelf.

-H. Store prescribed medicinal preparations in securely locked storage compartment.
+Controlled medications shall be stored in a locked box affixed to the refrigerator shelf. - H. Store prescribed medicinal preparations in securely locked storage compartment.
 Controlled substances shall be contained in separate compartments, secured and locked at all times.
 At least two sets of keys for the medication containers or cabinets shall be maintained for each school building or before- and after-school programs and school readiness programs.
 The school nurse shall maintain one set of keys.
 The additional set shall be under the direct control of the Principal and, if necessary, the Program Director or lead teacher trained in the administration of medication shall also have a set of keys.

 All medication, except those approved for keeping by students for self-medication, shall be kept in a designated locked container, cabinet or closet used exclusively for the storage of medication.

 In the case of controlled substances, they shall be stored separately from other drugs and substances in a separate, secure, substantially constructed, locked metal or wood cabinet.